Got $50,000 in Debt? Here's How to Pay It Off Fast

 This is how it works:

 An agent will contact your creditors and let them know you’re enrolled in a debt management plan.
-From there, they will see if they can reduce your monthly payments by lowering your current interest rate or waiving any late fees.
+From there, they will see if they can reduce your monthly payments by lowering your interest rate or waiving any late fees.
 Once that’s done, you’ll make payments to the credit counseling agency instead of your creditors.

 Most DMPs take 3 to 5 years to complete but, ultimately, you could be debt-free.